healthiui/healthiui.github.io/2026/img/cfp.md

 - Equitable & Inclusive Design for Marginalized Populations
 - Longitudinal Studies and Real-world Evaluations of Health IUIs
 - Human-AI Collaboration in Clinical and Care Contexts
+- Intelligent Interfaces for Health and Care, Behavior Change, and Well-being

 ---